 Over the past 150 years, the Delta's landscape has been greatly modified for agricultural, industrial, and urban purposes, including water withdrawals and diversions, land conversions, levee building, groundwater pumping, and channel deepening for shipping.
 In addition, widespread introduction of non-native and invasive species has resulted in unintended impacts across the landscape.
 Beginning in the 1800s, levee systems were constructed to reclaim land for agricultural purposes and control the flow of water through the Delta.
 Through this reclamation process, a complex network of distributary streams and sloughs were channelized and hundreds of thousands of acres of seasonally and tidally flooded wetlands were converted into fertile agricultural fields (Figure 2-1).
-As a result of these actions, over 95% of the native ecosystems of the Delta and the fish and wildlife that comprise them were destroyed.
+As a result of these actions, over 95 percent of the native ecosystems of the Delta and the fish and wildlife that comprise them were destroyed.
 Today the Delta remains home to diverse communities of people and a prominent agricultural sector, with remnant areas of native habitats consisting of native plants and wildlife distributed throughout its landscape.
-Delta waterways and islands also serve a critical role for migrating birds and remnant spawning salmonid populations.
+Delta waterways and islands also serve a critical role for migrating birds and remnant migrating salmonid populations, recreation, and flood protection.
 However, these changes have resulted in challenges that have had lasting effects on the landscape that exacerbate the vulnerability of the Delta to future climate change.
-These challenges are discussed in more detail in the sections that follow to set the context for the vulnerability assessment.
+These challenges are discussed in more detail in the sections that follow to set the context for the CCVA.

 Figure 2-1.
-Historical and modern channels in the Delta
+Historical (D) and Modern (E) Channels in the Delta